Best Ethernet Cables 2026: Cat6 vs Cat6A for Business, WiFi 7, and PoE++

 - Runs through walls, floors, and risers

-- Professional-grade 23AWG solid copper
+- ETL-certified CMR rating, 23AWG solid pure copper

-- Multiple color options for the organization
+- Multiple jacket color options for VLAN organization

 Plenum-Rated (CMP) – Commercial Requirements